 This idea is great for siblings who have slightly different tastes, you can give each child their own accent pillow or small blanket in their favorite shade while keeping the main pieces coordinated.

-• Bold-colored duvet covers from Target or Amazon
+- Bold-colored duvet covers

-• Simple table lamps from Wayfair
+- Simple table lamps (Yellow)

 14. “Loft & Daybed Combo” Shared Room